 @qawolf/pom provides Page Object Model (POM) infrastructure for

-and automatic installation of popup and route-interception hooks.
+automatic installation of popup and route-interception hooks.

 Requirements